-DMME has developed custom software and extensive business applications for its office and field staff.
-This software has provided advanced capabilities in mapping, enforcement tools, and web services.
-DMME has implemented web-based services for the majority of our industry customers.
-These nationally recognized innovations have positively impacted service delivery and customer satisfaction.
-The award-winning DMME electronic permitting system in its Coal Environmental Protection and Land Reclamation service area has been expanded to provide complete web-based functionality to industry customers for each regulatory group at DMME.
-A number of mapping web services are already in place and additional ones will be made available to support the wide variety of needs of DMME's mapping customers.
-These maps will serve as an expanding resource for industry customers in meeting safety and reclamation requirements.
+DMME has developed custom innovative business applications for its clients and staff which provides advanced capabilities in mapping/GIS, enforcement tools, and web services.
+DMME has implemented web-based services for the overwhelming majority of our industry customers.
+These nationally recognized applications have had a tremendous positive impact on both service delivery and customer satisfaction.
+The award-winning DMME electronic permitting system was expanded from its coal environment protection and land reclamation service area to all regulatory groups at DMME, providing complete web-based functionality to industry customers.
+A number of interactive mapping web services are in place to support the wide variety of needs for our customers as well.
+These maps serve as an expanding resource for industry customers in meeting safety and reclamation requirements as well as a valuable resource for the public to inform themselves.

-IT costs present challenges for DMME as funding becomes more competitive.
-The development of new and innovative services must be balanced with long term maintenance of current systems.
-Customers continue to express a high demand for electronic government services and information.
-DMME is committed to continuously reducing costs while maintaining effective computer system software that meet customer needs.
+IT costs present challenges for DMME as demands for funding increase.
+The development of new and innovative services should be balanced with long-term maintenance of other systems.
+Customers continue to express a high demand for electronic government services and information, and DMME is committed to continuously reducing costs with no adverse effects to our currently existing software and new development.

-Server and workstation upgrades will continue over the next two years, with the focus on cost reduction and future needs.
+Server and workstations upgrades will continue over the next two years with the focus on cost reduction and future needs.
 Years of software development are being re-engineered to work more efficiently while maintaining the high standards of service for which DMME is known.
-To continue to meet these standards, DMME's web-based services will be expanded during the coming biennium to provide the additional services necessary to meet the needs of our customers.
+To continue to meet these standards, DMME's web-based services will be made cloud ready during the coming biennium to provide the additional services necessary to meet the needs of our customers.